The Great Hebrew Name-Game.

 Media.

-I had no ability to confirm or deny such an assertion.
-Sometime after that, I discovered yet a different name in the Aramaic Peshitta translated by Ewan McLeod, ‘Jeshu’.
-For whatever reason, I pronounced this when I read it as ‘Yeshu’.
+Sometime after that, I discovered yet a different name in the Aramaic Peshitta translated by Ewan MacLeod, ‘Jeshu’.
+Then knowing there was no ‘J’ sound, I pronounced this when I read it as ‘Yeshu’.

 “Do you really want to play cards at their table?
 ‘Expert witness‘ means someone with a sheep’s skin, who agrees with the party paying for their services.
 Welcome to the Fascist States of the United States, a British Crown Slave State or Plantation.
 The black-robed devil (false accuser) is GOD (false deity, demon) [Vicarius Dei = substitute for deity].
 The Defence Attornor is the Vicarius Filii Dei [substitute for the son of deity] All other officers are lesser deities.
 Therefore, stop using the term God.
 PERIOD.
 What part of the word stop <STOP> do you not comprehend?
 God = Gaud (old English) = Gâd (Hebrew, SH #1408 and 1409) = the deity of good luck, good fortune, or troops; a deity of Babylon (The Masonic Luciferian Idol, which stands in New York Harbour).
 You ask any black-robed devil for your ‘God-given rights’ and he will give them to you, maybe even 5 to 10 in one of their iron bar hotels or dungeons.
 Get the point!
 One is hung by their own tongue.
 They do not speak English.
 Devil (SG #1228) = false accuser.
 Idols = demons (SG #1140) = idols, false deities.
 The term GOD is not synonymous or interchangeable with the term deity, since GOD is the name of a false deity, a demon. never does the term GOD mean or apply to The Creator.
 Never!”
 The Temples of Baal

-First off, here is a definition of Gad from Bible Tools:
+Here is a definition of Gad from Bible Tools:

 “fortune; luck.”